jameskimmel/ZFS/The problem with RAIDZ.md

 #### RAIDZ1 with 3 drives
 With 3 drives, we get a stripe that is 3 drives wide.
 Each stripe has two 4k data sectors (8k) and one 4k parity sector.
-For a volblock of 16k, we need two stripes (16k/8k = 2).
+For a volblock of 16k, we need two stripes, because one stripe stores 8k data and two stripes will store the needed 16k (16k/8k).
 Each stripe has two 4k data sectors, two stripes are in total 16k.
 Each stripe has one 4k parity sector, two stripes are in total 8k.
 That gets us to 24k in total to store 16k.
 24k is 8 sectors and that can be devided by 2 so there is no padding needed.
 Storage efficiency is 66%, as expected.